-While the Muckleshoot Tribal College is not currently accredited, it offers a number of programs through partnerships with other institutions as well as Occupational Skills Training and a GED testing center and GED program.
-The Tribal College utilizes a cohort-based model - identifying community needs and brining in partner institutions to provide relevant programming as needed while Tribal College staff provide on-site support to students.
-The Muckleshoot Tribal College enrolls more than 300 students across all its programs (credit, noncredit, and adult basic education).27
+While the Muckleshoot Tribal College is not currently accredited, it offers several programs through partnerships with other institutions as well as Occupational Skills Training and a GED testing center and GED program.
+The Tribal College uses a cohortbased model - identifying community needs and bringing in partner institutions to provide relevant programming as needed while Tribal College staff provide on-site support to students.
+The Muckleshoot Tribal College enrolls more than 300 students across all its programs (credit, noncredit, and adult basic education).

-Data from the Washington Student Achievement Council show that currently there are no private institutions authorized by the state offering degree programs in the cities of Black Diamond, Covington, Enumclaw, and Maple Valley.
-However, in the nearby cities of Kent and Auburn, Antioch University-a private four-year institution based in Seattle offers programs.28 Antioch offer programs for Education, Special Education, Experienced Educators, and Teacher Preparation as well as Endorsements in Environment and Sustainability Education and Library Media.
+Data from WSAC show that no private, state-authorized institutions currently offer degree programs in the cities of Black Diamond, Covington, Enumclaw, and Maple Valley, though schools exempt from state authorization requirements may conduct activities in the area.
+However, in the nearby cities of Kent and Auburn, Antioch University-a private four-year institution in Seattle-does offer programs.
+Antioch offers programs in Education, Special Education, Experienced Educators, and Teacher Preparation as well as Endorsements in Environment and Sustainability, Education, and Library Media.
 Meanwhile, Pima Medical Institute, a private, for-profit two-year institution, offers a Veterinary Technician program in Kent.

-Private nonprofit Seattle University also offers programs to enhance current teacher credentials to include math endorsement, special education endorsement, in addition to a duel endorsement in ELL and Literacy through the Puget Sound Education Service District.29
+Private nonprofit Seattle University also offers programs to enhance current teacher credentials including endorsements in math and special education, in addition to a dual endorsement in English language learners (ELL) and Literacy through the Puget Sound Education Service District.44